GoldenChrysus/rstocksbot/README.md

 ### Using NPM

-To install, install the package via NPM:
+Install the package via NPM:

 ```
 npm install rstocksbot